qmffff/CS660-Fall2024-pa/README.md

 We are grading your solutions on Linux, so we suggest that you implement the assignments on Linux.
 That being said you should be able to use any OS of your choice if you follow these instructions.

+# Step-by-step instructions to setup the project and run your first test

+1. If you use Windows, you need to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you use Linux or MacOS please proceed to next step.
+    + Please install a new Ubuntu-based WSL
+1. Download an IDE (we suggest [CLion](#setting-up-the-clion-ide) or [VSCode](#setting-up-the-vscode-ide))
+1. Ensure you have the necessary compilers and libraries.
+Click [here for Linux or WSL](#setting-the-environment-in-linux-or-wsl) and [here for MacOS](#setting-the-environment-in-macos).
+1. Clone the repository.
+Click [here for details](#cloning-the-repository).
+1. Build the project.
+Click [here for details](#building-the-project).
+1. Compile the project by giving `make` from within the `build` directory.
+1. Run your first test by giving `ctest` from within the `build` directory.

-## CLion Instructions
+## Setting up the CLion IDE

-We highly recommend using an IDE such as [CLion](https://www.jetbrains.com/clion/) as it comes with the tools you need to complete your assignment.
+ We highly recommend using the [CLion](https://www.jetbrains.com/clion/) IDE as it comes with the tools you need to complete your assignment.
 You will need a **free** license for CLion, which you can get by following the instructions [here](https://www.jetbrains.com/shop/eform/students).

-### Windows

-Windows are supported through [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-### Linux

-No need for any steps further.

-### MacOS

-No need for any steps further.

-## VS Code Instructions

-As an alternative, you can use a source code editor such as [VS Code](https://code.visualstudio.com/).
-This tool needs a few more steps to configure it properly.

-Install the following extensions:
+## Setting up the VSCode IDE

+[VS Code](https://code.visualstudio.com/) needs to install the following two extensions to be configured properly.

 - [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

-### Windows

-Windows are supported through [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-After installing WSL you can follow the [Linux](#linux-1) instructions.
+## Setting up the environment

-### Linux
+### Setting the environment in Linux or WSL

 Run the following commands: